emilpriver/go-hugo-portfolio/content/blog/rust/pointers.md

 However, the type of `b` would not inherit from `a`; it would keep the "ground type" of `str`, but change the type to a reference with type `str`, such as `&'static str`.
 To access the value of variable `a` from variable `b`, we would need to dereference it.
 Dereferencing means accessing the value of a reference rather than the reference.
 In Rust, it is possible to create a chain of references, which could have a type of `&&&`.
 This would mean that if you need to access the value of a type with `&&&`, you would also need to dereference it with `***` before the variable.

-One useful tip about pointers is to consider using them when you want to store something on the heap.
-Pointers offer the flexibility to store data on the heap, especially when you are unsure about the data's size or if the size may change over time.
+Pointers provide the flexibility to store data on the heap, particularly when you are uncertain about the data's size or if the size might change over time while the memory location still exists.
 A great example of this scenario is when you box a value and work with `dyn` traits, as explained in more detail [here](https://priver.dev/blog/rust/traits/#dyn-traits).
-In the code example provided on that page, you can utilize the following code to box a client:
+In the code example provided on that page, you can use the following code to box a client:

 ```rust
 let a = Box::new(client)